 Steeltoe client only supports clear text communication with the configuration server, unless SSL/TLS is being used between the client and server.
 Client decryption is on our road map, but not currently supported.

 Currently reloads must be initiated by the client, Steeltoe has not implemented handlers to listen for server change events.
-These changes are expected to be added in the future.
+However this feature is expected to be added in the future.